 Our expectation was that we would work primarily with UK cities.
 That isn’t how it panned out!
 The trigger for starting KnowNow Information was a competition that IBM ran – the Smart City Challenge – in 2011.
 There were around 29 cities that applied for the competition but it was decided that there would only be one winner, in this case, Glasgow.
 This meant there were cities that had worked on good potential projects but didn’t really have a way to progress them.

 Chris and I, therefore, thought that we could help these cities to develop their ideas into projects.
 Imagine our surprise when in the first week we were working we got an approach and ended up working on a project in the city of Kuala Lumpur in Malaysia.
-Our approach really has been international collaborations since then, travelling most recently to Poland, Germany and back to Malaysia.
+Our approach really has been international collaborations since then, travelling most recently to Poland, Germany, and back to Malaysia.
 We provide smart city services in various formats around the world.

 How would you suggest others get involved in smart cities?

 First off, you need to be really interested in how cities work now.
-There is lots of information within city websites and the local library will almost certainly have a few books about how local government works.
-What is crucial is that you get an idea how the different subsystems within a city interact.
+There is lots of information on city websites and the local library will almost certainly have a few books about how local government works.
+What is crucial is that you get an idea of how the different subsystems within a city interact.

 A great place to start is the Open University’s introductory course in Smart Cities.
 I took the course myself to see whether I could use it as a recommendation and it is excellent.
 In fact, I straightaway saw it was much more than a beginners course.

 It provides a framework for how to begin to work with a city.
-This is especially useful where a city has no overall control politically or doesn’t have any elected leadership.
+This is especially useful when a city has no overall control politically or doesn’t have any elected leadership.
 It can help you to help them to still get the benefits from smart city projects without having anybody who ‘owns’ it.
 And that’s really what I ended up using the course for.

 Relating to the citizen